Brownian bridge limit of path measures in the upper tail of KPZ models: Tail and tent estimates for small time

 For control on the lower tail, as recorded in \Cref{lem:fh-lt}, \cite[Theorem 1.7]{das2023law} and a similar calculation shows that, if $M > t^{-1/6}$,

 and one can also instead assume $M>t^{-1/12 - \varepsilon}$ and obtain a weaker bound of the form $\exp(-cM^{\alpha})$ for some $\alpha = \alpha(\varepsilon)$.

 To apply the arguments of \cite{GH22}, we also need an a priori lower bound on $\P(\hfh^\beta_{t,1}(0) > M)$.
-For this it is easy to check that the proof of \cite[Lemma 5.4]{GH22} applies verbatim if we assume $M > \smash{t^{-1/6}}$ (or $M > \smash{t^{-1/12 - \varepsilon}}$, as above) and use \eqref{e.low time lower tail} in place of lower tail tightness (over $t\geq t_0$) of $\hfh^\beta_{t,1}(0)$.
+For this it is easy to check that the proof of \cite[Lemma 4.4]{GH22} applies verbatim if we assume $M > \smash{t^{-1/6}}$ (or $M > \smash{t^{-1/12 - \varepsilon}}$, as above) and use \eqref{e.low time lower tail} in place of lower tail tightness (over $t\geq t_0$) of $\hfh^\beta_{t,1}(0)$.
 This will then yield, for $t>0$ and $M > t^{-1/6}$,

-With these estimates in place, we satisfy Assumptions (i)--(iv) from \cite[Section 2.2]{GH22} (more precisely, the above verifies Assumption (iv) on tail bounds, as the other assumptions are qualitative and hold for any $t>0$).
-In particular, \cite[Theorems~4.1, 5.1, and 5.3]{GH22} will apply as they hold only assuming these assumptions, modulo controlling the partition function arising from the Gibbs property of $\hfh^\beta_t$, and we explain this point next.
+With these estimates in place, we satisfy Assumption (iv) from \cite[Section 1.2]{GH22}.
+Assumptions (i), (ii)(a), and (iii) were already verified for all $t>0$ in \cite{GH22}, and Assumption (ii)(b$'$) (from \cite[Section~1.7]{GH22}) is verified in \cite{GHZ25} for .
+Thus, \cite[Theorems~3.1, 4.1, and 4.3]{GH22} apply as they hold only assuming these assumptions (see \cite[Proposition 1.3]{GH22}), modulo controlling the partition function arising from the Gibbs property of $\hfh^\beta_t$, and we explain this point next.

-In \cite{GH22}, the estimates lower bounding the partition function are captured in Lemma 3.11, Corollary 3.12, Proposition 3.14, and Corollary 3.15.
+In \cite{GH22}, the estimates lower bounding the partition function are captured in Lemma 2.16, Corollary 2.17, Proposition 2.19, and Corollary 2.20.
 The latter two are already stated for $t>0$.
-Lemma 3.11 says that the partition function $Z_t$ of a single curve with respect to a lower boundary curve $p$ on an interval $[z_1,z_2]$ is lower bounded by $\exp(-2t^{2/3}e^{-t^{1/6}})\int_{z_1}^{z_2}\exp(-t^{1/3}g(u))\diff u)\cdot \P(B(u) > p(u) + g(u) + t^{-1/6}, \forall u\in[z_1,z_2])$ for any non-negative function $g$, and a quick inspection of the proof shows that a minor modification yields a lower bound of $\exp(-2t^{2/3})\int_{z_1}^{z_2}\exp(-t^{1/3}g(u))\diff u)\cdot \P(B(u) > p(u) + g(u), \forall u\in[z_1,z_2])$, which is better for small $t$.
-Carrying this change to Corollary 3.12 and then making use of these estimates in the proofs of \cite[Theorems~4.1, and 5.1]{GH22} will then yield Theorems~\ref{lem:fh-ut} and \ref{lem:fh-tent}.
+Lemma 2.16 says that the partition function $Z_t$ of a single curve with respect to a lower boundary curve $p$ on an interval $[z_1,z_2]$ is lower bounded by $\exp(-2t^{2/3}e^{-t^{1/6}})\int_{z_1}^{z_2}\exp(-t^{1/3}g(u))\diff u\cdot \P(B(u) > p(u) + g(u) + t^{-1/6}, \forall u\in[z_1,z_2])$ for any non-negative function $g$, and a quick inspection of the proof shows that a minor modification yields a lower bound of $\exp(-2t^{2/3})\int_{z_1}^{z_2}\exp(-t^{1/3}g(u))\diff u)\cdot \P(B(u) > p(u) + g(u), \forall u\in[z_1,z_2])$, which is better for small $t$.
+Carrying this change to Corollary 2.17 and then making use of these estimates in the proofs of \cite[Theorems~3.1 and 4.1]{GH22} will then yield Theorems~\ref{lem:fh-ut} and \ref{lem:fh-tent}.